ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/learn/amp-caches-and-cors/amp-cors-requests.md

 **Syntax**:  `curl <request-url> -H <custom-header> - I`

-For CORS requests in AMP, be sure to add the  `__amp_source_origin=` query parameter to the request URL, which emulates what the AMP system does.

 #### Test request from same origin <a name="test-request-from-same-origin"></a>

 In a same-origin request, the AMP system adds the custom `AMP-Same-Origin:true` header.